JohnComonitski/FootballMatchAnalysis/README.md

 ## Features
-- ⚽ Reduces friction when working on match analysis
+- ⚽ Reduces friction when working with event & tracking data
-- 📊 Aggregate match events for player and opposition analysis
+- 📊 Aggregate match events for player and oppositional analysis
-- 🗺️ Plot every event in a match
-- 🔑 Quickly visualize key moments in a match
+- 🗺️ Generate plots to visualizaize key moments in a match
 - 🔎 Identify how player movement impacted key moments in a match
+- 🤼 Explore pitch control for any moment in a match
+- 🥅 Implementation of simplified xG and xT model
-- 🏃 Calculate the physical statistics for all players on the pitch
+- 🏃 Calculate physical statistics for all players on the pitch

 ## Getting Started